Temper (film): Characters and looks

-N. T. Rama Rao Jr. was reported to be seen as a tough and eccentric police officer in this film.
+Rama Rao was reported to be seen as a tough and eccentric police officer in this film.
 Regarding her character in the film, Madhuurima said that she plays a crucial role which is the turning point in the film.
 She later added that her role is a small one that changes the course of the protagonist's character graph.
 Aggarwal was confirmed to play the role of an animal lover in this film.
-For his role, Rama Rao Jr. hired a new trainer who specialises in improving muscle tone and shed few kilograms relying on high protein diet and workout routine to build a hefty body.
+For his role, Rama Rao hired a new trainer who specializes in improving muscle tone and a shed few kilograms, relying on a high-protein diet and workout routine to build a hefty body.
 He also sported a crew cut.
-A few still images of the film were leaked online on 26 November 2014 which confirmed Rama Rao Jr.'s look in the film.

-Those stills were captured during the shoot at Goa, and they went viral on social networking sites.
+A few still images of the film were leaked online on 26 November 2014, which confirmed Rama Rao's look in the film.
+The stills were captured during the shoot at Goa, and they went viral on social networking sites.
 However, the makers tried to find out who leaked it online as they wanted the pictures to be released to create a buzz before the film's launch.
-Another still was leaked on the next day which featured Rama Rao Jr. sitting on a Royal Enfield bike sans shirt sporting his six pack abs.
+Another still was leaked on the next day which featured Rama Rao sitting on a Royal Enfield bike sans shirt sporting his six pack abs.
 The image was a working still taken on the beach, reportedly featuring in a song sequence of the film.
 However, none from the film's unit made a statement about the alleged leak.